-Triazolam is used to treat insomnia (trouble with sleeping).
-This medicine is only for short-term use, usually 7 to 10 days.
+Triazolam is used to treat insomnia (trouble in sleeping).
+This medicine is for short-term (usually 7 to 10 days) use only.
 Triazolam is a benzodiazepine.
 Benzodiazepines belong to the group of medicines called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.

 This medicine is available only with your doctor's prescription.